-For a description of identifier-based access to jobs, see Identifier-Based Access to Jobs in the chapter "Getting Started with Job Management Manager."
+For a description of identifier-based access to jobs, see Identifier-Based Access to Jobs in Chapter 3, "Getting Started with Job Management Manager".

+1.5.1.
 Privileges for Management Commands

 To use management commands of the manager, you must have one of the following OpenVMS system privileges: